David Brenner (film editor)

-David Brenner (November 3, 1962 – February 17, 2022) was an American film editor known (along with fellow film editors Joe Hutshing, Pietro Scalia, and Julie Monroe) for being one of director Oliver Stone's "hot shot" group of up-and-coming film editors.
-He was elected as a member of the American Cinema Editors.
-He died at the age of 59.
+David S. Brenner (November 3, 1962 – February 17, 2022) was an American film editor known (along with fellow film editors Joe Hutshing, Pietro Scalia, and Julie Monroe) for being one of director Oliver Stone's "hot shot" group of up-and-coming film editors.
+He attended North Hollywood High School and Stanford University before serving as an apprentice editor on the film Radioactive Dreams (1984), then as an assistant editor to Claire Simpson for his next three films, thereafter becoming an editor.
+Brenner was elected as a member of the American Cinema Editors and won the Academy Award for Best Film Editing for Born on the Fourth of July (1989).
+He died at home at age 59, leaving his wife, Amber, and three children.
+His penultimate film, Avatar: The Way of Water (2022), is dedicated to his memory.